 1. Descartes wanted to have knowledge that would stand up against any possible doubt.
 He couldn't doubt the reality of his own experience-"cogito ergo sum"-so he wanted to use that as the basis of all knowledge.
+Knowledge becomes a construction from human experience.

 2. Bacon was practically-minded.
 He wanted to reconstruct knowledge on experimental principles for "the relief of man's estate."
 He was the one who said "knowledge is power."
+Knowledge becomes a tool.

-If you combine the two views, you get the view that we should be as skeptical as possible.
-We should take nothing on faith but base knowledge and our whole way of acting as much as possible on our own experience.
-And you get the view that the purpose of knowledge is practical.
+Put the two views together and you get a minimalist view of knowledge.
+We should be as skeptical as possible, and take nothing on faith, but base knowledge and our whole way of acting as much as possible on our own experience.
+Also, the purpose of knowledge is practical.
 It has to do with getting what we want.
+All traces of the transcendent, of anything that goes beyond human purposes and experience, are excluded.

-You can trace what's happened to knowledge in the history of the word "speculation":
+You can trace what's happened to knowledge in the history of the word "speculation": 1